12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 1. Google Sandbox — the "probation" for new domains

-Google's unofficial algorithm that places fresh domains in a probation period.
-For 6–12 weeks, pages get indexed but rank movement is limited.
+This is Google's unofficial algorithm that keeps fresh domains in a kind of probation period.
+For roughly 6–12 weeks, pages do get indexed, but their movement up the rankings is held back.

 • Indexing happens just fine ✅